Sirorezka/geo_tiles/README.md

 ## If you like this library:
 You can help in developing and maintaining this library by:
 - adding star to the repository;
-- writing review by suggesting a feature or reporting an issue;
+- writing a review, suggesting a feature or reporting an issue;